 The Institute offers a range of proprietary online and workshop-based education courses that integrate knowledge assessment to the required standard.
-They also recognize knowledge formally assessed through external college, university, certification body, and corporate programs.
+They also recognize knowledge formally assessed through external colleges, universities, certification bodies, and corporate programs.

 IPMA stands alone in not providing any methodological guidance for delivering projects, preferring instead for candidates to demonstrate knowledge in the context of the projects they deliver.

 Most certification bodies have a suite of vertically integrated awards that ascend in line with the project manager’s experience.

 Axelos has no experience requirement for its PRINCE2 Foundation or Practitioner certifications, although these are positioned as early-career (as opposed to management) level awards.

 PMI is unique in demanding more on-the-job hours of experience from high school than four-year degree graduates.
 Their certification rules also seem to expressly exclude people who have not graduated high school.

 IPMA and the Institute, on the other hand, only consider on-the-job project experience in their assessments, meaning they are universally attainable without regard to a candidate’s schooling.

 Interestingly, the Institute is the only certification body that verifies candidates’ experience, conducting a reference check on all applicants at the project manager level and higher.
 PMI and IPMA only commit to reviewing candidates’ self-declared experience in their application forms.

 The Institute is also the first body to have mapped different forms of military service to their project experience standards.